andrewiggins/v8-deopt-viewer/CONTRIBUTING.md

 ## Releasing

-1. Run `yarn changeset version`
+1. Run `npm run changeset -- version`
 2. Commit changes and push to master
-3. Run `yarn changeset publish` to publish changes Make sure no commits exist between the commit in step 2 and the publish command
+3. Run `npm run changeset -- publish` to publish changes Make sure no commits exist between the commit in step 2 and the publish command
 4. Run `git push --follow-tags` to publish the new tags
 5. Create a GitHub release from the new tag